 The present law remains in effect for itemizing investment interest expense.
 Investment interest expense is deductible up to the extent of investment income.
 The excess is carried over to the subsequent tax year.
 (See Form 4952 and instructions.)

-If a short seller does not qualify for TTS, the stock borrow fees are considered investment expenses.
+If a short seller does not qualify for TTS, the stock borrow fees are considered “other miscellaneous deductions” on Schedule A line 28, which were not suspended by the new tax law.
 (Some brokers use the term “interest charges” — in reality, these expenses are stock borrow fees.
 See Short Selling: How To Deduct Stock Borrow Fees.)

 Interest expense modified

 TTS traders have business interest deductions for margin interest on TTS trading positions.
 According to the new law, “The conference agreement follows the House in exempting from the limitation taxpayers with average annual gross receipts for the three-taxable year period ending with the prior taxable year that do not exceed $25 million.”
 A TTS trading company will likely not trigger the 30% income limitation on business interest expenses.

 Carried interest modified